aliibtehajasifniazi/test/README.md

 ## Archiving MongoDB Data

 1. **Identify MongoDB URI**:
-   - Locate the mongo cluster and production stack of the client to obtain the Mongo URI from the ECS of the stack in AWS as role `RAM-AWS-StratifydTasteAnalytics-Admin`.
+   - Identify the mongo cluster and production stack for the client to obtain the Mongo URI of the stack in AWS as role `RAM-AWS-StratifydTasteAnalytics-Admin`.
 You can use the table above.
-   - If you can not found it, access the Mongo URIs of all stacks using either 'mongosh' or 'mongo compass' (Connect to OpenVPN) and navigate to the `apps` database in all of them.
+   - In a rare situation, If you can not found it, access the Mongo URIs of all stacks using either 'mongosh' or 'mongo compass' (Connect to OpenVPN) and navigate to the `apps` database in all of them.
    - In the `apps` database, search the collection named `sub` and look for the client name in it.
    - Once located, note the Object ID of the document, which serves as the subdomain ID of the client.

 2. **Check Database Presence**:
    - Within the same Mongo cluster, verify that a database exists with the name matching the client's subdomain ID.

-3. **Download Data**:
+1. **Sign in to AWS**
+   - Use the `RAM-AWS-StratifydPostgres-Admin` role.

+2. **Connect to EC2 Instance**
+   - Navigate to **EC2** in the AWS Management Console.
+   - Connect to the instance named `Mongo-backup-instance` using the **Session Manager**.

+3. **Execute MongoDB Data Backup Command**
-   - If the database is present, use the following command to download and compress the data:
+   - Use the following command, replacing `<mongo_uri>`, `<client-name>`, and `<subdomain-id>` with the appropriate values:
      ```bash
-     mongodump --uri "<mongo_uri>" --db "<sub-domain ID>" --archive=path_in_local_machine\<sub-domain-ID>.gz --gzip
+     sudo nohup sh -c 'mongodump --uri "<mongo_uri>" --db "<subdomain-id>" --archive --gzip | aws s3 cp - s3://archived-clients-db-data/Client-<client-name>/<subdomain-id>.gz' > /tmp/nohup.out 2>&1 &
      ```

-   - This command will download the database as a compressed file named `<sub-domain-ID>.gz` to the path in your local machine you specified.

-4. **Upload to S3**:
-   - Sign in to AWS with the `RAM-AWS-StratifydPostgres-Admin` role.
-   - Navigate to S3 and select the bucket `archived-clients-db-data`.
-   - Create a folder named `Client-<client-name>`, for example, `Client-prudential`.
-   - Upload the `.gz` file to this folder directly.
-If the upload fails you can use this command from AWS CLI:
+     This command would run in the background even if you terminate the session manager.

+4. **Check Logs**
+   - Use this command to check the logs to ensure the process completes successfully:
      ```bash
-     aws s3 cp path_to_file\<subdomain-id>.gz s3://archived-clients-db-data/Client-<subdomain-name>/
+     tail -f /tmp/nohup.out
      ```

+5. **Verify Backup in S3**
+   - Sign in to AWS with the `RAM-AWS-StratifydPostgres-Admin` role.
+   - Navigate to **S3** in the AWS Management Console.
+   - In the `archived-clients-db-data` bucket, you should see an object named `Client-<client-name>`.
+Inside this object, there should be a file named `<subdomain-id>.gz`.
+   - If the file is present then the mongo data for that client has been saved successfully.

    - Note: The S3 bucket is already configured with Glacier storage, so no additional actions are required.